 “Yes.
 Their history.
 It was buried deep in Cheops, the great pyramid in Giza, Egypt.
 Turns out, it’s a lot older than we thought.
 So they buried it, knowing that we wouldn’t discover it, or be able to translate it, until our own technology made it possible.
 They put it there as a failsafe, buried below millions of tons of rock, and hoped that we would find it in time, then use that knowledge to save ourselves from doing it again.

 “And it’s a good thing we unearthed it when we did.
 The main problem, the one that connected everything else, was our sky-high numbers.
-It was like a cancer; we didn’t know how to stop growing, and being at the top of the food chain, we had no natural predators.
+It was like a cancer; we simply didn’t know how to stop growing, and being at the top of the food chain, we had no natural predators.
 But, as a consequence, we’d brought this world to its knees and there were no more planets for us to run to.
 So we made a conscious choice, finally deciding that it was time to do the right thing.
 After that, things began to resolve for us.
 Greed no longer dominated.
 Full, population-wise, we pushed away from the table, now desiring only to live in natural balance with earth’s carrying capacity.
 Where the subject had been avoided before, now everyone was talking about population, from heads of state on down.

 “One of the first actions we took was reversing our policies by now rewarding families that had less children, rather than more.
 We also included an amendment in our constitutions forcing politicians to consider natural local and global carrying capacity in all future decisions.
 And we halted new development in unspoiled areas, allowing only replacement building in already existing tracts.
 A big help in this was when we realized that we’d blindly bought into the sly capitalist system of consumerism that made everyone an island unto themselves possession-wise.
 Thus, sharing things within families had fallen out of fashion, with each new family feeling required by their new peer society, and the businesses and marketers actually behind the scheme, to separate from their extended families, so as purchase new homes and then to buy all new stuff to fill those houses up with.
 That tactic, unfortunately, multiplied the use of failing natural resources, and while that made business happy, it further harmed the environment.
 A side benefit, then, besides to the environment, when we reversed this and families rediscovered each other, was that the loneliness of individuals faded.
 Soon, our numbers began to lower due to attrition.”